-Need to replace a lost or broken garage door remote?
-Or maybe you are looking for an extra remote to make sharing easier?
+Need to replace your lost or broken garage door remote?
+Or maybe you're just looking for a spare remote to make sharing easier?
 Whatever your motivation is, Secure Your World is here to help you through this often stressful and confusing search.
 Use these handy quick and easy tips in the search for the perfect replacement garage remote and make your life easier again.

 Garage door remote brand

 With an existing genuine remote, the process of finding its brand is simple.
 Most manufacturers like to proudly display their brand on the front or back of the remote.

 Can't find your remote's brand?
 It's likely that a previous owner has replaced it with an aftermarket alternative or universal remote.
 Unfortunately, with any aftermarket product, these will be branded differently to a genuine garage remote or not branded at all.
 Instead, your next option will be to look at the garage door receiver to locate the brand.

 Like with all technology, manufacturers stop making certain versions for some of their products, and garage door remotes are no exception.
 This would pose a problem, but now you can replace them with a compatible aftermarket remote.
 These remotes will work just as well as their genuine counterparts.

 As with any aftermarket compatible products, always check the compatibility list to ensure your garage door receiver will work with it.

 Finding your garage door motor or receiver's model can drastically reduce the time it takes you to buy a new remote.
 As an example, here is a Superlift SDO-3 Garage Door Opener.

 This can be matched to the Genuine Superlift SDO-3 4 Button Garage Door Remote just by using the model number as the reference.